sloppyjuicy/archive-components/README.md

-# NGN Chassis Web Components
+# chassis- Chassis Web Components

-The NGN Web Components library is a collection of vanilla web components.
+The chassis- Web Components library is a collection of vanilla web components.
 The library is designed to isolate common functionality and deliver it in a simple, reusable manner.

 For a list of components, see the [custom tags directory](./tree/master/tags).
-You can also see these elements in action by looking at the [examples site](http://ngnjs.github.io/chassis-components/documentation).
+You can also see these elements in action by looking at the [examples site](http://chassis-js.github.io/chassis-components/documentation).
-Unfamiliar with NGN?
-Head over to the [ngn.js.org](http://ngn.js.org).
+Unfamiliar with chassis-?
+Head over to the [chassis-.js.org](http://chassis-.js.org).

-## Using NGN Web Components
+## Using chassis- Web Components

-The web components are available via the [JSDelivr CDN](http://www.jsdelivr.com/projects/ngn-webcomponents), npm, or bower.
+The web components are available via the [JSDelivr CDN](http://www.jsdelivr.com/projects/chassis-webcomponents), npm, or bower.
 You can also download them from the [releases page](./releases).

 Most of the components use the [shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/),